igorsergiichuk/string_processor/README.md

 counter.py

-the simple Python 2.7 code to count the number of words in text
+the simple Python 2.7 code to count the number of words and letters in text; it also shows the percentage of each letter in the text